Dental therapists/ hygienists

 Consultant in Special Care Dentistry at Guy’s & St Thomas’ NHS Foundation Trust and Visiting Professor at the University of Portsmouth.
 David has over 30 years' experience teaching conscious sedation techniques to undergraduate students, dental and medical practitioners and has served on dental and multi-disciplinary groups preparing guidelines for safe sedation practice.Past President & Former Course Director, SAAD

 Carole is a Consultant and Clinical Lead for Special Care Dentistry at Guy’s, and St Thomas’ Hospitals in London.
 Her particular interests are using sedation for people who require special care, teaching sedation both to undergraduates and postgraduates and providing dental care under general anaesthesia.
 She is a member of Dental Council at the Royal College of Surgeons of Edinburgh.Course Director and Past President, SAAD

 Dr Leah Adams

-Prableen is currently a Consultant and Honorary Clinical Lecturer in Paediatric Dentistry at The Eastman Dental Hospital, University College Hospitals NHS Trust, London.
-Her areas of special interest are sedation, pain control, oral surgery, trauma and general anaesthesia.
-She is the lead on general anaesthesia and IV sedation in the department.Consultant in Paediatric Dentistry, Eastman Dental Hospital, SAAD
+Prabhleen has been a Consultant and Honorary Clinical Lecturer for over 15 years in Paediatric Dentistry at The Eastman Dental Hospital.
+She is currently Deputy Chair for the Paediatric Dental Managed clinical network in London.
+She also works in private practice.
+Her areas of special interest are sedation, pain control, oral surgery, hypodontia, trauma and general anaesthesia.
+She is the lead on general anaesthesia and IV sedation in the department.Consultant in Paediatric Dentistry, SAAD

 Dr Mike Clarke